 But if you want to drill down deep into the different evaluation factors that Seeking Alpha uses, then you’re able to do that type of in-depth research as well.

 The PRO plan is right for you if…

 You’re a professional investor who wants the VIP treatment.

 The level of special treatment that Seeking Alpha PRO subscribers enjoy is suitable for professional or institutional investors who make regular trades (including shorts) and/or want to contribute to the Seeking Alpha community by sharing their investing opinions regularly.

-One of our favorite things about Seeking Alpha is that they don’t try to sell a PRO subscription to every single user on their platform.
+One of our favorite things about Seeking Alpha is that they have a variety of service levels depending on which type of investor you are.

 They truly believe that investing knowledge should be democratized into an affordable platform that anyone can use, and that’s exactly what they’ve done.

 And they don’t try to get everyone to buy PRO because they know that most people don’t need it.

 CLICK HERE to Get your 14-day FREE trial